RunLLM/datahub/docs/how/delete-metadata.md

 ### Selecting entities to delete

 You can either provide a single urn to delete, or use filters to select a set of entities to delete.
+Filters can now be specified using AND/OR conditions for more flexible querying.

 ```shell
 # Soft delete a single urn.